pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 Make sure all imports are handled in `src/PfyMU/preprocessing/__init__.py`, as well as adding `preprocessing` imports to the `src/PfyMU/__init__.py`.

 ### 4. Make any additions to setup.py
-If you don't have any data files (any non python files that need to be distributed with the package), or low level (c, cython, or fortran) extensions, everything should be good for the actual module, and you can skip the next steps
+If you don't have any data files (any non python files that need to be distributed with the package), or low level (c, cython, or fortran) extensions, everything should be good for the actual module, and you can skip to the Testing section

 If you do have data files or extensions, do the following in `setup.py` (the main one in the root directory)